devotedmikae/devotedmikae/README.md

 <div align="center">
 <details>
 <summary>SᕼOᖇT ᗪESᑕᖇIᑭTIOᑎ</summary>
 This is a story about Cuphead and Mugman now grown up.
-As Elder Kettle passed away, they went back to his old cottage to gather his belongings as they have to sell the house.
+As Elder Kettle passed away, they went back to his old cottage to gather his belongings to be able to sell the house.
 While packing boxes, Cuphead finds a strange object.
 Despite his brother's warnings, he still interacted with it.
 This led to something unexpected...
 Will the cupbros stay united for this?
 </details>

 <div align="center">